madkhix/tr-address

 php artisan migrate

-Or migrate a specific table (advanced usage):
+Or, to run a specific migration file (advanced usage):

 php artisan migrate --path=src/database/migrations/2024_01_03_000000_create_subdistricts_table.php